 Why B12 Deficiencies Happen

-The same applies to those with stomach issues or who take medications for acid reflux or ulcers – those conditions and medicines prevent your body from absorbing B12, even when you’re a meat-eater.5
+The same applies to those with stomach issues or who take medications for acid reflux or ulcers – those conditions and medicines prevent your body from absorbing B12, even when you’re a meat-eater.6

 And sometimes, you can do everything right and still experience B12 deficiency simply because you’re getting older!
-Cases of B12 deficiency rise dramatically with age, and the symptoms are easily confused for Alzheimer’s or other memory disorders.7-8
+Cases of B12 deficiency rise dramatically with age, and the symptoms are easily confused for Alzheimer’s or other memory disorders.8,9

 The Simple Solution